 Conclusion

-Degreasers are not the only ones that can remove grime and oil on your cabinets.
+Degreasers are not the only ones that can remove grime and oil from your cabinets.
 Among the best degreasers are readily available in your kitchen (vinegar, baking soda).

 Your choice for the best cleaner for kitchen cabinets before painting depends on the type of stain and for how long the stain or oil has stain on your cabinet.